luaaan/studying/README.md

 # studying
-projects with the technologies that i'm studying.
+this repository contains some projects with the technologies that i'm studying.